GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/10.091-100/05.Only-Trust-Him/docs.md

 ---
+title: |
-title: 95.
-Only Trust Him
+    095. Only Trust Him - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 095.
+Only Trust Him.
+Come, ev'ry soul by sin oppressed, There's mercy with the Lord, And he will surely give you rest, By trusting in his word.
+Chorus: Only trust him, only trust him, Only trust him now; He will save you, he will save you, He will save you now.
+    keywords:  |
-    keywords: Christ in Song, Only Trust Him, Come, ev&#039;ry soul by sin oppressed, Only trust him, only trust him
+        Christ in Song, adventhymnals, advent hymnals, Only Trust Him, Come, ev'ry soul by sin oppressed.
+Only trust him, only trust him,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 95. ONLY TRUST HIM
+## 095. ONLY TRUST HIM
+####  Christ in Song,

 ```txt
 1.